noncommunicado/KutCode.KeyInject/README.md

 <h1>
 	<img src="./img/logo.png" style="width: 50px; border: 1px solid grey;" />
-	<span>KutCode.KeyInject</span>
+	<span>KeyInject</span>
 </h1>

-`KutCode.KeyInject` is a .NET library designed to inject values into configurations using regular expression patterns, with support for nested patterns.
+`KeyInject` is a .NET library designed to inject values into configurations using regular expression patterns, with support for nested patterns.
 This facilitates dynamic and flexible configuration management in .NET applications.

 <h2 id="toc">📋 Table of contents</h2>